-Over the past five years, the number of payment channels increased by about 19%.
+Number of payment channels increase steadily during past several years,.
 Moreover, the annual payments' turnover has doubled in last three years.
 Our goal is to maintain the current indicators in terms of business development, along with the increase in quality and efficiency.